joelchelliah/simple-repl-in-haskell/README.md

      >> hFlush stdout
      >> getLine
 ```
 We've added two additional actions here: `putStr "REPL> "` simply prints **REPL>** at the start of the prompt, and `hFlush stdout` is to immediately flush the stream just to make sure that nothing is stuck in the buffers.
-Finally we combine all three IO actions together with the `>>` sequencing operator (which you can read as *and-then*).
+Finally we combine all three IO actions together with the `>>` operator (which you can read as *and-then*).

 ### Eval
 The next step is to evaluate the input that we have read.
 The easiest implementation would be to just skip this part entirely, and let the function return its given input.
 So let's do that for now: